Why There Is Something Rather than Nothing

 The first horn deserves sharpening, because it carries the weight of the argument.
 Contrastive explanations — explanations of the form “why A rather than B?” — require that both A and B be eligible alternatives, capable of standing within a shared explanatory space.

 Absolute nothingness, defined as the absence of all structure, coherence, modality, and evaluability, fails this requirement.
 It is not an excluded possibility.
 It is a non-denoting null.
-Such nulls are not suppressed by reality; they are not unrealized options awaiting explanation; they are simply not members of the space of alternatives.
+Such nulls are not suppressed by reality; they are not unrealized options awaiting explanation; they are not members of the space of alternatives.
 No explanatory debt is incurred by their absence.

 Nor does escalation help.
 One might appeal to “global nothingness” — the absence of the modal framework itself, structure and all.
 But this move does not strengthen the contrast; it abolishes the contrastive frame altogether, and with it the “rather than.”
 A question of the form “why A rather than B?” cannot survive the deletion of the space in which A and B were to be compared.
 The bigger the nothing, the less there is to ask.